JS-VILLARREAL/JS-VILLARREAL/README.md

 <pre>
 - 🖥️ See my portfolio at ...
-- 🌱 I’m currently learning a new framework.
+- 🌱 I’m currently learning a lot of stuff.
 - 🤝 I’m looking to collaborate on interesting projects.
-- 💬 Ask me about anything.
 </pre>
 <!--
 <div align="center">